celery/celery/docs/userguide/routing.rst

-content type is usually the serialization format used to serialize the message, and the body contains the name of the task to execute, the task id (UUID), the arguments to execute it with and some additional metadata - like the number of retries and its ETA if any.
+content type is usually the serialization format used to serialize the message, and the body contains the name of the task to execute, the task id (UUID), the arguments to execute it with and some additional metadata - like the number of retries and its ETA (if any).

 This is an example task message represented as a Python dictionary: